conpat/ba_diet-planner/README.md

 ```

 ## Go...
 (Run it)
-The CLI will give you rudimentary help about the available <commands> and <options>
+The CLI will give you rudimentary help about the available <commands> and <options>.
 ```sh
 $ node index.js -h
 ```
+It's important to understand, that the entry point (in termes of code) is hte `main.js`.
+But to use the CLI you ned to use the `index.js`, this is due to the `esm` package.

 Basically you can run
 - a single test.
 - all tests together
 - prepare the date for further evaluation
+- show clients information
+- plan and show a demo day

 #### test
 With the plain `test` <command> you run all three algorithms in all possible variations.